-Class Tonnes Copper Copper Copper Copper Molybdenum Molybdenum Molybdenum Silver Silver Class Mt Equivalent % % M lbs Kt % M Ibs Kt g/t Koz Indicated 824 0.34 0.27 4,907 2,225 0.015 274 124 1.74 46,027 Inferred 670 0.38 0.30 4,389 1,990 0.020 294 133 1.37 29,493
+Class Tonnes Copper Copper Copper Copper Molybdenum Molybdenum Molybdenum Silver Silver Class Mt Equivalent % % M lbs Kt % M lbs Kt g/t Koz Indicated 824 0.34 0.27 4,907 2,225 0.015 274 124 1.74 46,027 Inferred 670 0.38 0.30 4,389 1,990 0.020 294 133 1.37 29,493

-- 1. The independent qualified persons for the Updated MRE, as defined by NI 43-101 guidelines, is Pierre-Luc Richard, P.Geo., of PLR Resources Inc. with contributions from François Le Moal, P.Eng., of G-Mining for cut-off grade and Pit shell optimization, and Christian Laroche, P.Eng., from Synectic, for metallurgical parameters.
-The effective date of the Updated MRE is November 4, 2024. - 2.
-These Mineral Resources are not mineral reserves as they have no demonstrated economic viability.
+- The independent qualified persons for the Updated MRE, as defined by NI 43-101 guidelines, is Pierre-Luc Richard, P.Geo., of PLR Resources Inc. with contributions from François Le Moal, P.Eng., of G-Mining for cut-off grade and Pit shell optimization, and Christian Laroche, P.Eng., from Synectic, for metallurgical parameters.
+The effective date of the Updated MRE is November 4, 2024. - These Mineral Resources are not mineral reserves as they have no demonstrated economic viability.
 No economic evaluation of these Mineral Resources has been produced.
-The quantity and grade of reported Inferred Resources in this MRE are uncertain in nature and there has been insufficient drilling to define these Inferred Resources as Indicated.
-However, it is reasonably expected that the majority of Inferred Mineral Resources could be upgraded to Indicated category with continued drilling. - 3.
-The Qualified Persons are not aware of any known environmental, permitting, legal, title-related, taxation, socio-political, marketing or other relevant issues that could materially affect the MRE. - 4.
+The quantity and grade of reported Inferred Resources in the MRE are uncertain in nature and there has been insufficient drilling to define these Inferred Resources as Indicated. - 3.
+The Qualified Persons are not aware of any known environmental, permitting, legal, title-related, taxation, socio-political, marketing or other relevant issues that could materially affect the Updated MRE. - 4.
 Calculations used metric units (metres, tonnes).
 Metal contents in the above table are presented in percent, pounds or tonnes.
-Metric tonnages and pounds were rounded, and any discrepancies in total amounts are due to rounding errors. - 5.
-CIM definitions and guidelines for Mineral Resource Estimates have been followed. - 6.
+Metric tonnages and pounds were rounded, and any discrepancies in total amounts are due to rounding errors. - CIM definitions and guidelines for Mineral Resource Estimates have been followed. - 6.
 Copper Equivalent grades are expressed for purposes of simplicity and are calculated taking into account: 1) metal grades; 2) estimated long term prices of metals: US\$4.00/lb copper, \$20.00/lb molybdenum and US\$24/oz silver; 3) estimated recoveries of 92%, 70% and 70% Cu, Mo and Ag, respectively; and 4) net smelter return value of metals as percentage of the price, estimated at 86.5%, 90.7% and 75.0% for Cu, Mo and Ag, respectively.